 In all other considerations the principles of tendering remain the same.

-Protocol 2 (A) should be used where the procurement relates to the use of non-Derbyshire County Council frameworks above £25,000.
+Protocol 2 (A) should be used where the procurement relates to the use of non-Derbyshire County Council frameworks.

 Protocol 2 (B) should be used to call-off from a non-Derbyshire County Council Framework (where permission to use the framework has been approved under Protocol 2 (A)).

-Protocol 5 should be used for all expenditure between £25,000 and the Official Journal of the European Union (OJEU) threshold which is considered to be of a high risk.
+Protocol 5 should be used for all expenditure between £50,000 and the threshold (as referenced in PCR2015) which is considered to be of a high risk.

 Protocol 7 (A) should be used for one-off expenditure up to £1,000.

 Protocol 7 (B) should be used for expenditure between £1,000 and £50,000

 Protocol 8 should be used where there is a sole supplier in the market who can fulfil the requirement.

 Protocol 9 should be used where there is a material changes to an existing contract.